thousandbrainsproject/tbp.monty/rfcs/0000_hypotheses_resampling.md

 ## Assumptions and constraints:
 * Sampling of likely and unlikely hypotheses is based on evidence change instead of absolute evidence.
 * Terminal state calculation is still based on accumulated evidence and `x_percent_threshold`.
-* The resampling procedure only occurs if principal curvature is defined.

 ## The Resampling Procedure

-1) If principal curvature is not defined, skip
-2) For every object, at every new step, get initial hypotheses based on the observed pose.
+1) For every object, at every new step, get initial hypotheses based on the observed pose.
-3) Calculate the needed hypotheses counts to be sampled based on the defined parameters as shown [here](#The-Resampling-Count-Calculation).
+2) Calculate the needed hypotheses counts to be sampled based on the defined parameters as shown [here](#The-Resampling-Count-Calculation).
-4) Sample `needed_old_sampled_hyp` from the existing hypotheses based on highest evidence slope.
+3) Sample `needed_old_sampled_hyp` from the existing hypotheses based on highest evidence slope.
 We will keep these old hypotheses and remove the rest.
-5) Uniformly sample `needed_new_informed_hyp` from the new informed hypotheses.
+4) Uniformly sample `needed_new_informed_hyp` from the new informed hypotheses.
 We will add these new hypotheses.
-6) Sample `needed_new_reinforced_hyp` from the existing hypotheses distribution of highest evidence slope.
+5) Sample `needed_new_reinforced_hyp` from the existing hypotheses distribution of highest evidence slope.
 These sampled hypotheses should be "close" to the most likely hypotheses.

 ## High Level Code Changes

 The needed modification will only change the `EvidenceLM` class.
-More specifically, we would be either be modifying the `_update_evidence` function directly or defining another function that calls `_update_evidence` as one of its steps.
+More specifically, we would modify either the `_update_evidence` function directly or define another function that calls `_update_evidence` as one of its steps.
 A rough proposal of the needed changes is shown below.

 ![code change](0000_hypotheses_resampling/high_level_code_change.png)